norm/homedir/README.markdown

 ## copying individual files

-You are welcome to copy any of these files to your own home directory.
+You are welcome to copy the content any of these files to your own dotfiles.

 However, each file has a line specifying origin context line, such as: